-The Magnificent Ambersons (1918) is the second novel to win the Pulitzer (the Pulitzer Prize was awarded in 1919).
-Its author, Booth Tarkington, is one of the few writers to ever win the Pulitzer Prize twice (amazingly, he won it again for Alice Adams in 1922).
+The Magnificent Ambersons (1918) is the second novel to win the Pulitzer Prize.
+Its author, Booth Tarkington, is one of the few writers to ever win the Pulitzer twice (amazingly, he won it again for Alice Adams in 1922).
 With these accolades, he joins the exclusive club of William Faulkner and John Updike who also both won two Pulitzer Prizes (as of 2020 Colson Whitehead has also joined this club of two-time Pulitzer Prize winners).
 In his day Tarkington was considered among the best novelists of his generation but today the latter authors are remembered far more fondly.
-Booth Tarkington was a Princeton man (though he never actually graduated) and he was originally from Indianapolis, which was the backdrop for many of his novels.
+Booth Tarkington was a Princeton man (though he never actually graduated) and he originally hailed from Indianapolis, which was the backdrop for many of his novels.
 He came from an upper-crust patrician Midwestern family that lost much of its wealth in the Panic of 1893.
 Tarkington married twice.
 He had one daughter who died at a young age.
 In his later years he became a sailor, and he was celebrated among East Coast elite circles, rubbing shoulders with high society everywhere he went.

 The Magnificent Ambersons is a tragic story about the decline of a once-prominent Midwestern family.
 The beginning of the novel is my favorite part.
 The reader is offered a beautiful panoramic introduction to life in a small midland town at the turn of the century: children playing, women gossiping, warm summer nights, teenagers wooing their neighbor’s daughters, and carriages gently trotting by.
 At the center of this blissful epoch is the Amberson family, whose Gilded Age fortune once built this little town.
 Streets and buildings bear the Amberson name, and the fabulous Amberson mansion sits at the far end of town.
 However, with the passing of an old generation and amidst the gaity and drama of the Amberson family, this little Midwestern town quietly grows into an industrial city (much like Indianapolis) and new technologies, like the automobile, begin to accelerate the pace of life.